sjhan91/Mixture2Music_Official/README.md

 [preprocess.ipynb](/preprocess.ipynb) is to obtain the pianoroll of mixtures and music pairs from LMD.
 Although it is originally built to separate melody/non-melody tracks using midi-miner, you can modify it by removing melody-related codes.

 ### Model Training
 You should modify json fields related to file and folder paths in config.json.
-By setting "strategy" (ddp) and "gpus" ([0, 1, 2]), you can train the models with distributed GPU settings of pytorch-lightining.
+By setting "strategy" (ex. ddp) and "gpus" (ex.
+[0, 1, 2]), you can train the models with distributed GPU settings of pytorch-lightining.

 For training the diffusion separator based on TransUNet, the command is below;
 ```